-- If you are going to equip your vehicle with tires or rims which differ from those which were factory installed, then be sure to read the information ⇒ page 248, New tires and replacing tires and wheels. - Always make sure the damaged wheel or even a flat tire and the jack and tool kit are properly secured in the luggage compartment and are not loose in the passenger compartment. - In an accident or sudden maneuver they could fly forward, injuring anyone in the vehicle. - Always store damaged wheel, jack and tools securely in the luggage compartment.
+- If you are going to equip your vehicle with tires or rims which differ from those which were factory installed, then be sure to read the information ⇒ page 212, New tires or wheels. - Always make sure the damaged wheel or even a flat tire and the jack and tool kit are properly secured in the luggage compartment and are not loose in the passenger compartment. - In an accident or sudden maneuver they could fly forward, injuring anyone in the vehicle. - Always store damaged wheel, jack and tools securely in the luggage compartment.
 Otherwise, in an accident or sudden maneuver they could fly forward, causing injury to passengers in the vehicle.